aryanmaq/how-to-testing/FAQs.md

 - Create collections to group multiple reports, add collaborators, apply user actions, and perform test runs.
 - Run load tests with customizable load counts at the report level.
 - Analyze detailed performance metrics for collections, reports, pages, and visuals with Insight Report.
-- Review capacity usage and optimization metrics with Capacity Report.
 - Evaluate the impact of reports on Fabric capacity utilization.
 - Optimize Fabric capacity for maximum efficiency.
-- Analyze report performance, including load times and user interactions.
+- Analyze report performance, including user load and interactions.
 - Identify reports and visuals with high load times.
 - Manage Fabric capacity utilization to ensure the ideal setup across multiple reports and avoid under- or over-provisioning.

 ## GIT Integration Feature

-**How does LoadFAST automate load testing with CI/CD integration?**
+**How does LoadFAST automate load testing with GIT integration?**

-With CI/CD integration, LoadFAST automates creating collections, defining tests, and triggering runs—all within a single pipeline workflow.
+With GIT integration, LoadFAST automates creating collections, defining tests, and triggering runs all within a single pipeline workflow.
 This streamlines testing and removes manual steps, making performance validation faster and more reliable.

-## Data Privacy & Security

-**How does LoadFAST handle data privacy and security?**
-- LoadFAST does not collect any personal information, Customer Data, or anything related to your device when you use our applications.
-- We do not collect or have access to any information that can identify you when you purchase an app or download a trial.
-- We will never sell or share information collected as part of a trial or purchase of any of our apps without your written consent.
-Information collected by Microsoft as part of trial or purchase falls under the Microsoft Privacy Policy.
-- We may collect usage and download statistics, trends, or any other Administrator Data that Office 365 application administrators are provided with, but not the specific usage of any user.

 ## Potential Failure Scenarios